 If you’re looking for a more serious and involved route for detoxing, the following articles will help you get your energy back faster so you can get to feeling better than ever!

-Understanding what’s in store when you give up caffeine:
+Understand what’s in store when you give up caffeine:

 Humans have an unbelievable capacity to endure.
 Now, I’m not saying you’re Ernest Shakleton or anything but I’m sure you can endure some caffeine withdrawals.
+It’s just going to be miserable.

-However long it’s going to take for you, let’s get this ball rolling so you can take your life back!
+No matter long it’s going to take for you, let’s get this ball rolling so you can take your life back!

-1. Slowly Taper Off of Caffeine
+Tip #1: Slowly Taper Off of Caffeine

 The jury is still out on whether it is better to quit caffeine cold turkey or taper off slowly but here is the summary: while tapering off you will have reduced symptoms (obviously, since there is caffeine still in your system) but it will lengthen the total recovery time because your body will still have to return to baseline once you have zero caffeine intake.